Zorvalt/Puke-Debug/README.md

 **I AM NOT RESPONSIBLE FOR ANY LOSS OF CODE OR OTHER PROBLEM YOU MIGHT ENCOUNTER**

 ## Why!?!?!?!?!
+First, this started as a joke because I saw a friend debug like this and I wanted to troll him.
-Because sometimes...
+But sometimes...
 In some very specific contexts...
 You cannot use a debugger...
-ONLY in those cases should you use this extension !
-It is ***NOT*** a good way to debug!!!!!!!

 A debugger allows you to inspect memory, create conditional breakpoints, test the real behavior and a lot more.
 This extension is only here to help for very quick and easy problem to fix or when you have no other tool.
-If despite this warning, you still want to use my extension.
+If despite this warning, you still want to use this extension.
 Well...
 Thank you and have fun! :-)

 ## Quick start
 ### Basics